Pimzino/anthropic-claude-max-proxy/README.md

 **FOR EDUCATIONAL PURPOSES ONLY**

 This tool:
-- Is NOT affiliated with or endorsed by Anthropic
+- Is NOT affiliated with or endorsed by Anthropic or OpenAI
-- Uses undocumented OAuth flows from Claude Code (OpenCode)
+- Uses undocumented OAuth flows from Claude Code and ChatGPT Codex
-- May violate Anthropic's Terms of Service
+- May violate Terms of Service
 - Could stop working at any time without notice
 - Comes with NO WARRANTY or support

 **USE AT YOUR OWN RISK.
 The authors assume no liability for any consequences.**

-For official access, use Claude Code or Anthropic's API with console API keys.
+For official access, use official APIs with console API keys.

 ## Implementation Details

+### Anthropic Claude

 This proxy is aligned with the [OpenCode](https://github.com/anthropics/opencode) implementation: